Children looked after in England including adoptions

 (c) the responsible authority has confirmed the nature of the arrangement to the foster carer, parents and the child.

 Local authority level analysis of this data highlighted large differences in the proportion of foster placements reported as being long-term foster placements.
 In earlier years, quality assurance checks identified a degree of misreporting at a level that has affected our confidence in the figures and so figures for long-term fostering were not included in the main release tables.
-We are continuing to discuss with local authorities at our focus groups to work towards improving the quality of this data.
 The issues around accurately capturing this included differences in recording practices, short-term placements move into being a long term placement and system issues (for example being able to ‘roll back’ the system to update, or difficulties due to system links to financial payments).

 Children reported in the collection under the long-term fostering category are included in the categories ‘With other foster carer not FFA/concurrent planning’ or ‘With relative or friend, not FFA/concurrent planning’ as appropriate, in the statistical release data tables for 2016 onwards.
 The latest time series of the figures are shown below although it's likely they are an under-count of the true figures: